Glow-Lang/glow/INSTALL.md

 ## Easy Install

-Long story short, you can install the latest stable release of *Glow* with just use the following one-liner, and skip reading the rest of this file (except the warnings and prerequisites):
+Long story short, you can install the latest stable release of *Glow* by just using the following one-liner and restarting your shell when it's done;
+you may then skip reading the rest of this file (except the warnings and prerequisites):

     curl -L https://glow-lang.org/install/glow-install | sh